AMDmi3/opening_hours.js/README.md

 <!-- [convert&#45;ical&#45;to&#45;json]: blob/feature/convert_ical_to_json -->
 [convert-ical-to-json]: https://github.com/ypid/opening_hours.js/blob/feature/convert_ical_to_json

-* There can be to cases which need to be seperated (this applies for PH and SH):
+* There can be two cases which need to be seperated (this applies for PH and SH):
   1. ```Mo-Fr,PH```: The facility is open Mo-Fr and PH.
 If PH is a Sunday for example the facility is also open.
 This is the default case.
   2. **EXT:** ```PH Mo-Fr```: The facility is only open if a PH falls on Mo-Fr.
 For example if a PH is on the weekday Wednesday then the facility will be open, if PH is Saturday it will be closed.
 * If there is no comment specified by the rule, the name of the holiday is used as comment.